The Iliad Resources

-A search-able full text version of the Iliad, in case you need to look up quotes.
+A searchable full-text version of the Iliad, in case you need to look up quotes.

 No, they call it Troy (2004), though at least they give Homer co-writing credit on IMDB.
-Once you've experienced the original, you'll notice that this film takes a lot of liberties with the original story.
+Once you've experienced the real thing, you'll notice that this film takes a lot of liberties with the original story.
 This film stars Brad Pitt as Achilleus, Eric Bana as Hektor, and Orlando Bloom as Paris.

 This article by German archaeologist Manfred Korfmann summarizes the current state of archaeological evidence about the city of Troy, drawing connections to Homer's poem.